Politics A Level

 YEAR 13 COURSE SPECIFICATION

-Paper 3: Introducing Political Ideologies.
-(1 hour 30 min)
+Paper 3: Introducing Political Ideologies

 The four topics on Paper 3 are: